 - Physical Abuse occurs when one person uses physical pain or threat of physical force to intimidate another person.
 Actual physical abuse may involve simple slaps or pushes, or it may involve a full on physical beating complete with punching, kicking, hair pulling, scratching, and real physical damage sufficient in some cases to require hospitalization.
 In particularly violent instances, people can die from the injuries they sustain while being physically abused.
 Physical abuse is abusive whether bruises or physical damage occur or not.
 Physical abuse may involve the mere threat of physical violence if the victim does not comply with the wishes of the abuser, and still be considered physical abuse.

 - Sexual Abuse of children or adults includes any sort of unwanted sexual contact perpetrated on a victim by an abuser.
 Molestation, incest, inappropriate touching (with or without intercourse), and partner or date rape are all instances of sexual abuse.
 Sexual abuse also occurs if one partner has agreed to a certain level of sexual activity and another level is forced upon her (or him) without prior explicit consent being given.
-Sexual abuse is often coupled with physical abuse (or threat of physical abuse) and emotional abuse.
+Sexual abuse is often combined with physical abuse (or threat of physical abuse) and emotional abuse.
 For instance, pedophile child molesters will often threaten harm to their victims or to someone or something their victim cares about in order to compel that victim's silence about the sexual abuse or to convince the victim that he or she “asked for it” in some way.
-Difficult to detect drugs like Rohypnol (known as "Ruffies" on the street) may be put into the drinks of date rape victims (a form of physical abuse) to make them pliable and easy to rape.
+Difficult to detect drugs like Rohypnol (also known as "Ruffies") may be put into the drinks of date rape victims (a form of physical abuse) to make them pliable and easy to rape.

 - Neglect occurs when a person fails to provide for the basic needs of one or more dependent victims he or she is responsible for.
 Basic needs include adequate and appropriate food, shelter, clothing, hygiene, and love or care.
 The idea of neglect presupposes that the neglectful person is capable of being responsible in the first place.
 For example, it is neglect when an employed parent fails to care for their child adequately.
 It is still neglect when a parent is unable to provide for their child despite their best efforts due to extreme poverty or illness, but the neglect is perhaps mitigated by the circumstances.
 Neglect can only happen to dependent persons.
 For this reason, it most typically involves children or dependent elders who are not taken care of properly by their families or caregivers.